2042Third/pdmQt/README.md

 # Cryptography Final Project: Password Storage Client

-PDM is an encrypted notebook app that uses pdm encryption core module.
+Client application for storing passwords securely for Cryptography 95-749 final .
+This application is a modified version of pdmQt, a encrypted note application.
+This application uses the pdm-crypt-module to encrypt and decrypt the passwords stored in the database.

 ## Building

 To install pdmQt, you need to have Qt installed on your system.
 You can download Qt from https://www.qt.io/download.

 You also need to clone the pdm-crypt-module repository from https://github.com/2042Third/pdm-crypt-module and follow the instructions there to build and install the module.

-Then, you can clone this repository and open the pdmQt.pro file in Qt Creator.
-Build and run the project to launch the application.

 ## Usage